vfuentes13/twitt/README.md

 All the functions used by the main script, including the following:

-deleteQuotes() - format strings to create SQL statements separateElements() - separate hashtags from a tweet text prepareTweetQuery() - format the query used to insert data in table Tweet writeLog() - manage log files for debugging purposes prepareHashtagQuery() - format the query used to insert data in table Hashtag insertTweetData() - insert the data in the tables uploadTweets() - main function that loops until all tweets are downloaded connectToTwitter() - connect to the API using credentials from a separate file
+* deleteQuotes(): format strings to create SQL statements
+* separateElements(): separate hashtags from a tweet text
+* prepareTweetQuery(): format the query used to insert data in table Tweet
+* writeLog(): manage log files for debugging purposes
+* prepareHashtagQuery(): format the query used to insert data in table Hashtag
+* insertTweetData(): insert the data in the tables
+* uploadTweets(): main function that loops until all tweets are downloaded
+* connectToTwitter(): connect to the API using credentials from a separate file

 ## 3) loadTweet.R